Euclidean domains with no multiplicative norms: Main construction

 As already mentioned, $R_{\infty}$ is a UFD.
 We finally invert the unit primes and consider the new ring $R:=U_{\infty}^{-1}R_{\infty}$.
 This is a UFD where the primes of $R$ are exactly the associates (in $R$) of the elements in $S_{\infty}$ (i.e., the primes in $R_{\infty}$ that were not inverted).

-\begin{cor} The ring $R$ does not possess a multiplicative Euclidean norm to a compatibly well-ordered monoid. \end{cor} \begin{proof} Assume, by way of contradiction, that there is a compatibly well-ordered monoid $(M,\cdot,1_M,\leq)$ and a multiplicative Euclidean norm $\psi\colon R-\{0\}\to M$ (with respect to the strict version of this ordering).
+\begin{cor} The ring $R$ does not possess a multiplicative Euclidean norm $\varphi$ to a compatibly well-ordered monoid. \end{cor} \begin{proof} Assume, by way of contradiction, that such a map $\varphi$ exists.
+Fix a prime $p\in R$ such that $\varphi(p)$ is as small as possible.
+Now, since $\varphi$ is a Euclidean norm, there exists some $q\in R$ with